Logan Sankey

-Logan Sankey (born 1998) is a ski jumper on the United States Women's National Ski Jumping Team.
+Logan Sankey (born 1998) is an American ski jumper on the United States Women's National Ski Jumping Team.

 Personal life

 Logan Sankey was born on May 28, 1998, in Denver, Colorado.
 Logan has been skiing essentially her entire life, as her dad taught her how to ski when she was just two years old.
 Logan lived and skied in Denver for the first 13 years of her life.
 Her family then moved to Steamboat, Colorado, so that she could join the prestigious Steamboat Springs Winter Sports Club alpine race team.
 Logan graduated from Steamboat Springs High School in 2016 and is now attending Dartmouth College.
 She plans to graduate in the spring of 2023 with a mechanical engineering degree.

 Logan's parents are Kevin and Laura Sankey, and she has two siblings named Colton and Nolan.
 She teaches at an elementary school in her hometown of Steamboat Springs, Colorado.